rbutinarav/PowerDataPoint/README.md

 ## Usage

-To use PowerDataPoint, run the main.py file from your command line:
+To use the current features of PowerDataPoint, run the main.py file from your command line:

 ```python
 python main.py